nutenough/personal-blog-website/README.md

 # personal-blog-website
-A personal blog website build for the Udacity Front End Developer Nanodegree
+A personal blog website built for the Udacity Front End Developer Nanodegree